-If a training centre changes location/premises, simulator or ownership it must notify the NI of that fact.
+If a training centre changes location/premises, simulator or ownership it must notify The NI of that fact.
 A date will be arranged and a new audit will be carried out at the cost of the training centre.

-1.18.
-SPOT AUDIT
+1.18 Spot audit

-The NI retains the right to visit any accredited training centre at any time to carry out a spot audit for the purpose of maintenance of Accreditation standards.
+The NI retains the right to visit any accredited training centre at any time to carry out a spot audit for the purpose of maintaining accreditation standards.
 No notice to the centre is required and the cost for such a spot audit will be borne by the training centre.

-1.19.
-BRIBERY ACT
+1.19 Bribery act

-The NI, being a charity registered in the UK, is subject to the latest existing version of the UK Bribery Act.
-The penalties for committing a crime under the Act may include imprisonment, unlimited fine and the potential for the confiscation of property as well as disqualification of directors.
-It has a near-universal jurisdiction, allowing for the prosecution of an individual or company with links to the UK, regardless of where the crime occurred.
+The NI, being a charity registered in the UK, is subject to the latest version of the UK Bribery Act.
+The penalties for committing a crime under the act may include imprisonment, unlimited fine and the potential for the confiscation of property as well as disqualification of directors.
+It has a nearuniversal jurisdiction, allowing for the prosecution of an individual or company with links to the UK, regardless of where the crime occurred.